graphicore/varla-varfo/explorations/calibrate/index.md

 like digital signage screens.
 The screen sizes may still differ across the deployment.
 Of course, we design it using the CSS-Reference-Pixel model, *because that's the golden hammer*, everything gets scaled to fit the screens according to their typical viewing distance.
-Of course we want to stick to our viewing distance based interaction model, *because that's best practice*, after all, in relative terms "farther", "far", "close", "closer" can still be expressed in CSS-sizes, just like `xx-large`, `large`, `small`
+Of course, we want to stick to our viewing distance based interaction model, *because that's best practice*, after all, in relative terms "farther", "far", "close", "closer" can still be expressed in CSS-sizes, just like `xx-large`, `large`, `small`